Hadeon/go-desktop/README.md

 ### v2.0

 - Allow saving and opening of different file formats.
-- Swap between themes, or the ability to create/import custom themes
+- [ ] Swap between themes, or the ability to create/import custom themes
 - Spellchecker
 - [x] Add a custom scroll on the right side which shows header (chapter) "nodes" you can click on to quickly autoscroll to them.

   - [x] Maybe show ticks for the number of pages between nodes, so you can visually see variations of chapter lengths
   - [x] Add header-node tooltip in order to see Chapter Titles
-  - [ ] Cleanup expensive functions
+  - [x] Cleanup expensive functions
+    - Duplicate hooks and functions removed and cleanedup
   - [ ] Restructure editor

   ## Header Specific Features and Fixes

-  - [ ] Make sure keybindings headers cover edge cases with duplicate ids (deleting and recreating after opening the file again)
+  - [x] Make sure keybindings headers cover edge cases with duplicate ids (deleting and recreating after opening the file again)
-    - [ ] Possibly create a hash function to make sure we don't end up with duplicate keys ever
   - [x] Filter out special characters from statistics.headerPositions.text

 ### v3.0